thementat42/Manganese/docs/01_variables.md

-char c;  # c is initialized to '\0` bool d;  # d is initialized to false ptr int f;  # f is a null pointer noinit float g;  # g contains whatever data was in memory ptr int h = ?a;  # no default initialization, h points to a
+char c;  # c is initialized to '\0` bool d;  # d is initialized to false ptr int f;  # f is a null pointer ptr int h = ?a;  # no default initialization, h points to a
 ```